gyulab/gyulab.github.io/about/index.md

 * Artificial Intelligence Application
 * Memory and IoT Devices<br>

-My research objective is in the area of analog circuit design and artificial intelligence application.
+My research objective lies in the area of analog circuit design and artificial intelligence application.
 Through my research, I would like to leverage artificial intelligence to address challenges in the field of traditional analog circuit design.

 ## Experiences
 * <a href="https://shimeng.ece.gatech.edu/">Laboratory for Emerging Devices and Circuits, Georgia Tech</a>, Advised by Prof. Shimeng Yu [Jan.2024 -- Present]